cjuhlin/devcor-notes/content/Software Development and Design/Resilence.md

 ### Circuit breaker

-Is a variant of [[#Fail fast|fail fast]] .
+Is a variant of [fail fast](Resilence.md#fail-fast) .
 If a call fails multiple times a circuit breaker will take that resource offline and return an error on the next attempt.

 ### Retries